Ahzem/to-do-list/README.md

 # To-Do List Application

 This To-Do List application is a simple yet powerful tool to manage day-to-day tasks with the added functionality of setting due dates and times, similar to professional project management tools like Trello or GitHub Projects.
-It is built using the MVC architecture to ensure a clean separation of concerns between the model (data), view (UI), and controller (logic).
+It utilizes the MVC (Model-View-Controller) architecture to ensure a clean separation of concerns between the data (model), user interface (view), and the logic that handles input and updates (controller).

 ## Features

-- **Add Tasks**: Users can add tasks with a description, due date, and time.
+- **Add Tasks**: Users can input tasks with descriptions, set due dates and times.
-- **Delete Tasks**: Users can delete tasks they no longer need.
+- **Delete Tasks**: Allows for the removal of tasks that are no longer needed.
-- **Toggle Task Completion**: Click on a task to toggle its completion status, striking it through if completed.
+- **Toggle Task Completion**: Users can mark tasks as completed or toggle them back to active.
-- **Persistent Storage**: Tasks are stored in local storage, so they persist between sessions.
+- **Persistent Storage**: Utilizes local storage to persist tasks across browser sessions.

 ## Installation

-No installation is necessary.
-Simply clone this repository and open `index.html` in your web browser to start using the application.
+No installation necessary.
+Simply clone this repository and open `index.html` in your web browser to start managing your tasks.

 ```bash
 git clone https://github.com/Ahzem/to-do-list.git